 The North American Industrial Classification System (NAICS) is a system for classifying businesses into different industries.
 The Local and National Arts Index reports use a set of 44 NAICS codes that we selected as the best representation of arts and culture from those 1,800 codes.
 The Census Bureau provides county-level tallies of establishments, employment, and payroll in the County Business Patterns web site.
 This may include some nonprofit organizations as well as businesses.

 The federal government provides county-level tallies of establishments, employment, and payroll in the County Business Patterns pages on the Census Bureau web site.
-This indicator measures the number of arts and culture establishments in 2009 as defined in those 44 codes from the NAICS system for every 100,000 residents.
-It covers some of the same ground as the Creative Industries studies, but uses a broader brush and publicly available classification system.
+This indicator measures the number of arts and culture establishments in 2011 as defined in those 44 NAICS codes for every 100,000 residents.
+It covers some of the same ground as the Creative Industries studies, but uses a broader brush and a publicly available classification system.
 Like the Creative Industries indicator, it shows the range of choice for residents and the extent of competition, but also the benefits of clustering.